lapps-askme/askme-light/README.md

 $ python app.py
 ```

-The FLask application will never look nice, it is just there for development reasons.
+The Flask application will never look nice, it is just there for development reasons.

 When you want to use this from the full AskMe webpage you need to start the Next.js site in [https://github.com/lappsgrid-incubator/askme-web-next](https://github.com/lappsgrid-incubator/askme-web-next).
 Note that the environment file for that site previously used a Spring Boot API running on port 8080 and that in the current context you want to use 8000.